Walter Payton: Investments

 In 1990, Payton, along with many other investors, sought to bring an NFL expansion team to St. Louis, Missouri, and Payton expressed his interest in becoming the first minority owner in NFL history.
 Although the NFL strongly favored a franchise in St. Louis, their efforts were thwarted because of internal dissension among the investment group members. leading the NFL to award franchises to investment groups in Jacksonville, Florida (Jacksonville Jaguars), and Charlotte, North Carolina (Carolina Panthers).
 St. Louis eventually received a team when the Los Angeles Rams moved to the city in 1995.
+In July 1999, Payton was part on an investment group that secured an expansion Arena Football League franchise in Chicago, later known as the Chicago Rush.

 Payton pursued various business ventures in retirement, including becoming co-owner of Dale Coyne Racing in the CART IndyCar World Series.
 He also drove in several Trans-Am Series events, including a 1993 race at Road America in which his car overturned and caught fire.
 He suffered burns but escaped serious injury.

 In 1993, Payton along with Mike Lanigan of Mi-Jack Products, co-founded Walter Payton Power Equipment, a midwest crane and heavy equipment distributor.

 In 1995, he and several partners purchased a roundhouse in Aurora, Illinois that had previously belonged to the Chicago, Burlington and Quincy Railroad.
 The property became known as "Walter Payton's Roundhouse", hosting a restaurant, brewery, banquet and meeting facility, and museum.
 In 1999, the property received an award from the National Trust for Historic Preservation.
 The beers brewed at the Roundhouse received awards in the 2000s.